microsoft/azurelinux/toolkit/tools/imagecustomizer/docs/configuration.md

 ### /etc/resolv.conf

-The `/etc/resolv.conf` file is overridden so that the package installation and customization scripts can have access to the network.
+The `/etc/resolv.conf` file is overridden during customization so that the package installation and customization scripts can have access to the network.

-It is assumed there is a process that runs on boot that will write the `/etc/resolv.conf` file.
-For example, `systemd-resolved`.
-Hence, the `/etc/resolv.conf` file is simply deleted at the end instead of being restored to its original contents.
+Near the end of customization, the `/etc/resolv.conf` file is restored to its original state.

+However, if the `/etc/resolv.conf` did not exist in the base image and `systemd-resolved` service is enabled, then the `/etc/resolv.conf` file is symlinked to the `/run/systemd/resolve/stub-resolv.conf` file.
+(This would happen anyway during first-boot.
+But doing this during customization is useful for verity enabled images where the filesystem is readonly.)

 If you want to explicitly set the `/etc/resolv.conf` file contents, you can do so within a [finalizeCustomization](#finalizecustomization-script) script, since those scripts run